 Authors’ note: our research has been generously funded by the Hans Bockler Foundation.

-- This blog post is based on the authors’ research findings published in five articles as a special issue of Work and Occupations: Young Workers and the Renewal of the Labor Movement, a Cross-National Perspective, Volume 45, Issue 4, November 2018.
+- This blog post first appeared at LSE Business Review and is based on the authors’ research findings published in five articles as a special issue of Work and Occupations: Young Workers and the Renewal of the Labor Movement, a Cross-National Perspective, Volume 45, Issue 4, November 2018.

 - This cross-national project was under the guidance of Maite Tapia and Lowell Turner.
 It included experts from the different countries.
 Sophie Béroud, Camille Dupuy, Marcus Kahmann, and Karel Yon conducted research on France.
 Clara Behrend, Dennis Eversberg, Lena Hipp, Lisa Müller, Katrin Schmid, and Marcel Thiel on Germany.
 Sally Alvarez, Jake Barnes, J.Mijin Cha, Giovanna Fullin, Peter Ikeler, and Salil Sapre did research in the US.
 Andy Hodder, Jane Holgate, and Melanie Simms were responsible for the UK.